 The most fun you'll have doing dressage

 In 2014, British Dressage (BD) launched a new competition for riders of all ages and abilities called ‘Team Quest’ (TQ).
-In 2015, Team Quest has been even bigger and better with over 2000 riders taking part and riding down the centre line for their team.
+In 2015, the Kent & Masters Team Quest series has been even bigger and better with over 2000 riders taking part and riding down the centre line for their team.

-TQ is looking for riders at Intro, Prelim, Novice and Elementary (new for 2016!) to take part in a fun and relaxed dressage competition – even if you’ve never competed before.
-Teams of three or four riders will ride as individuals across the four test levels (any combination) and the best three scores count towards an overall team total, highest percentage wins the day.
-There are two age categories for teams; BYRDS teams (25yo and under) and Open (riders of any age).
+TQ is looking for riders at Intro, Prelim and Novice to take part in a fun and relaxed dressage competition – even if you’ve never competed before.
+Teams of three or four riders will ride as individuals across the three test levels (any combination) and the best three scores count towards an overall team total, highest percentage wins the day.
+There are two age categories for teams; Under 18 teams (18yo and under) and Open (riders of any age).

-Next year, in 2016, begins a new exciting initiative for riders competing at Intro - Elementary level, a competition league for individuals to be run alongside Team Quest.
-Relaxed rules and dress, sections for Open and BYRDS riders and competing against riders of a similar ability.
+My Quest is an exciting initiative for riders competing at Intro - Novice level, a competition league for individuals to be run alongside Team Quest.
+Relaxed rules and dress, sections for Open and Under 18 riders and competing against riders of a similar ability.
 My Quest will follow the same regional structure as Team Quest, with regional leaderboards taking the top riders to regional and then a national final.

 Riders will earn 'Quest points' according to the percentage they acheive to the same scale as other BD competitions.
-A rider's five best results and resulting Quest points will then feed into the regional leaderboard for each section (Open and BYRDS) at each level (intro to elementary).
+A rider's five best results and resulting Quest points will then feed into the regional leaderboard for each section (Open and Under 18s) at each level (Intro to Novice).

 Still got some questions?
-Take a look at our TQ FAQs as they may have been asked before!
+Take a look at our Quest FAQs as they may have been asked before!
 Still unsure - ask QCHQ via email@example.com

 Please ensure your horse is registered with British Dressage before you compete.
-It is the rider's responsibility to ensure the horse is eligible for the level they compete at, if the horse isn't eligible you run the risk of your score being discounted from your team's final score.
-If you are unsure of your horse's grading please give us a call in the office or drop us a message on FB and we will be happy to help!
+It is the rider's responsibility to ensure a combination is eligible for the level they compete at, if you're not you run the risk of your score being discounted.
+If you're unsure of your grading please give us a call in the office or drop us a message on FB and we will be happy to help!